isogeo/doc-admin/Help/en/settings/menus.md

 ![The 3 menus](/images/all_header_bar_menus.png "Inventory, Dashboard and Administration")

-Isogeo's functions are accessed via 3 menus:
+Isogeo&apos;s functions are accessed via 3 menus:

 * The [`Inventory`](/en/settings/inventory.html) menu is used to access your metadata and edit functions;
 * The [`Dashboard`](/en/settings/dashboard.html) menu gives administrators an overview of your inventory;